 Doing Extra Work

 Before you start mapping, take a close look at your business.
 If the path your customers take is short, with few touch points, there is no point in building a whole CJM from the ground up.
 Creating a map might be like letting an elephant into a china shop in this case.
 Turn your attention to customer journey map templates that will benefit you more than building your own map from scratch.

 Using CJM For The Sake Of It

 To use this process properly, you must clearly understand why you need it and what goals it should accomplish with its help.
 If you have no purpose, I have bad news for you — you will only waste your time and effort to draw a map.

-The finished map will be buried in your desk, device or left forgotten on the wall rather than bring your business to excellent outcomes.
-If you can’t answer how you’re going to apply your customer map and how it can benefit you, don’t make it.
-I advise to first create an action plan and then strictly follow it.
+The finished map will be buried in your desk, device, or left forgotten on the wall rather than being put to use.
+If you can't answer how you're going to apply your customer map and how it can benefit you, don't make it.
+I advise you to first create an action plan and then strictly follow it.

 Blindly Following The Trend